tercen/immunophenotyping_guide/docs/3_2_Adjust_UMAP.md

 Set min-dist to 0.75.

+>:bulb:
-*Note: UMAP also uses a seed to control randomness.
+UMAP also uses a seed to control randomness.
 You can perform the same stability checks for UMAP with this setting.

 Press **Save**.